 Unusually for this day and age, I use film.
 With the exception of two years between 2007-2008, I always have.
 There’s a certain ‘something’ about a photograph taken using film; rich, vibrant colours most notably, and a beautiful natural appearance more akin to how our eyes see the subject.
 I’m not the only ‘current’ photographer who thinks so either; Jose Villa, Ann Kathrincock, Michael Kenna and many others are notable examples who I happen to admire.
 In the case of black and white photography, the transition in shade from black to white is especially smooth.
 There’s something very real about film that I seem unable to replicate satisfactorily with digital technologies.
 I just work better this way!
 And besides, I can still utilise modern digital marketing like social media and blogs by use of scanning technology that is simply amazing these days.
 So I get the best of both worlds.

-Officially speaking, I am a self-employed photographer.
-However, that is simply because occasionally I get asked for a print or get asked by a friend-of-a-friend to do them a favour.
-However, I am not especially enthused about the business angle of photography and I shoot primarily for pleasure in my recreational time.
-If you have an interest in my work or my style, by all means get in touch and I will see if I can be of assistance.
+I am not a full time photographer.
+I do it more as a passion and for enjoyment alongside a full time job.
+However I do occasionally get asked for a print or get asked by a friend-of-a-friend to photograph them or a special event like a wedding.
+So I am, officially, also self-employed as a photographer.
+So if you have an interest in my work or my style, by all means get in touch and I will see if I can be of assistance.